+IntelliSound delivers authentic sounds that are true to the prototype locomotive.
+Using an intelligent sound control the sounds are matched to the various operating conditions of the locomotive as for example up and downhill running.
+When the locomotive is stopped, screeching brakes will sound.
 When stationary, various sounds will be played randomly (Air compressor, auxiliary devices, coal shoveling).
 Diesel locomotives have the motor start and turning off sounds, when the Diesel sound is turned on and off.
-Additional to the running sounds of the locomotive 3 special sounds can be activated using function keys.
-These depend on the type of locomotive and are whistle, horn, bell, door alarms or sounds of uncoupling.
+Additional to the running sounds of the locomotive and are whistle, horn, bell, door alarms or sounds of uncoupling.
 When the locomotive goes to a part of the layout where it can't be seen, e.g. into the shadow station, the complete locomotive sound can be faded out using a special function key.
 A further operation of the special function key and the sound will slowly be faded back up, matching the driving conditions of the locomotive.

-Installing the Decoders
+Installing the sound decoder